vlvovch/fist-sampler/README.md

 A distinctive feature of the sampler is the ability to selectively incorporate the exact (the canonical ensemble) global conservation of conserved charges, such as baryon number, electric charge, strangeness, and charm.

 The sampling procedure first determines the numbers of each hadrons species to be sampled in a given event, and then the momentum of each hadrons is sampled independently from other hadrons.
-This is different from the more convential Cooper-Frye sampling and allows one to sample the events with the canonical treatment of conserved charges considerably faster.
-The downside is that the routine requires a considerable amount of memory, in practive about ~5-10 GB for central Au-Au collisions.
+This is different from the more conventional Cooper-Frye sampling and allows one to sample the events with the canonical treatment of conserved charges considerably faster.
+The downside is that the routine requires a considerable amount of memory, in practice about ~5-15 GB for central Au-Au collisions.

 The description of the sampling procedure can be found in Appendix B of a paper [https://arxiv.org/abs/2107.00163](https://arxiv.org/abs/2107.00163)